ilarne/card-shuffle-tech-test/README.md

 ### How to test

 Tests are run with Jasmine.
-To run the test, navigate to the directory in which the script files have been saved and run `$ open SpecRunner.html`, or copy the file path and run in Google Chrome.
+To run the test, navigate to the directory in which the script files have been saved and run `$ open SpecRunner.html`, or right-click + copy the full file path, and navigate to this path in Google Chrome.

 ### How to set up